 Description: This course is an introduction to the physical concepts of classical mechanics, fluid dynamics, wave theory, and thermodynamics using algebra and calculus as tools to solve related problems.
-F (every 2 years)
+F enrollment in PHYS 170.
+Description: This course is an introduction to the analysis of experiments in classical mechanics, fluid dynamics, wave theory, and thermodynamics.
+F